mi7hra-shubham/Kuvaka-Tech/README.md

 }

 2. https://kuvaka-tech-8lup.onrender.com/leads/upload ( use Postman since thunderClient doesnt offer free fileUploading  )
-Create a .csv file with the format specified and pass it into the form-data of body.
+Create a .csv file with the format specified and pass it into the form-data of body:
+.csv file content:
+name,role,company,industry,location,linkedin_bio
+Ava Patel,Head of Growth,FlowMetrics,B2B SaaS mid-market,NY,"10 years in SaaS"
+John Doe,Engineer,DataCorp,Analytics,Boston,"Building data pipelines"

 3. https://kuvaka-tech-8lup.onrender.com/score
 This calculates the score and stores it in result locally.